-Located around 3.5 hours drive from Uluru or 3.5 hours from Alice Springs, Watarrka National Park is not to be missed on your red centre trip!
+Located around a 3.5-hour drive from Uluru or 3.5 hours from Alice Springs, Watarrka National Park is not to be missed on your red centre trip!
 The roads are complicated to get to Kings Canyon with one of them needing a permit to access.
 Read below for more information.

 Watch our YouTube video below showcasing the amazing Kings Canyon Rim Hike and some nearby meteor craters:

 Kings Canyon may be located in the centre of Australia, but don’t be fooled, expect to see an oasis of palms and wildlife here framed by plunging red rock walls.
 Hidden deep within the canyon is a welcome surprise, The Garden of Eden – an oasis in the desert, brimming with rare species of native plants and sacred water (see below).

 If it’s a spectacular hike that excites you, perhaps you’re a geology buff, natural history lover or maybe you crave inspiration… Whatever your motivation, we have the answers here for the best things to do in King’s Canyon.